HMS-Analytical-Software/GitAlchemist/README.md

 ## Getting Started with the created Remote Repositories

-1. Go to the appropriate `cwd/_timestamp_/` folder; the last run will have the highest timestamp
+1. Go to the appropriate `cwd/_timestamp_/` folder as it is shown in the example section above; the last run will have the highest timestamp
 2. Use ``git clone remotes/task_name my_task_name_repo` to clone a repo
 3. Alternatively: skip step 2 and use the already created task repos